Stephanie Paul: Career

-Paul is most well known in the 2012 Sci-Fi Comedy Iron Sky and the Iron Sky: Invasion Video Game, released in December 2012, and in both she plays the President of The United States.
-She reprised the role in the 2017 sequel Iron Sky: The Coming Race.
+Paul is most well known in the 2012 Sci-Fi comedy Iron Sky and the Iron Sky: Invasion video game, released in December 2012, She plays the President of The United States in both.
+She reprised her role in the 2019 sequel Iron Sky: The Coming Race.

-In 2012, Stephanie Paul was on the list of nominees for best supporting actress at AACTA for her role in Iron Sky, and is also known for her role as Pip Thomas in Tom Scott's Separation City.
+In 2012, Paul was on the list of nominees for best supporting actress at Australian Academy of Cinema and Television Arts (AACTA) for her role in Iron Sky, and is also known for her role as Pip Thomas in Tom Scott's Separation City.
 Additionally, she played the starring lead of Sarah Sloan in Douglas Underdhal's award-winning Film School Confidential.
-Stephanie has also been seen in various TV performances on shows such as The Bold and the Beautiful, Street Legal, and Amazing Extraordinary Friends to name a few.
+She has also been seen in various TV performances on shows such as The Bold and the Beautiful, Street Legal, and Amazing Extraordinary Friends.

-In 1998, she crossed the pond to the United States where she studied at the Neighborhood Playhouse in New York City, home of the Sanford Meisner Technique.
-In New York, Stephanie earned credits working in theatre and film.
-Then, in 2001, she moved to San Francisco to continue working in commercials, theatre, film, and TV, and she studied on-camera and monologue techniques with Full Circle Productions.
-Their technique, derived from screenplay writing, combined character creation from an intellectual point of view with “in the moment” organic techniques.
+In 1998, Paul went to the United States where she studied at the Neighborhood Playhouse in New York City.
+There Paul earned credits working in theatre and film.
+Then, in 2001, she moved to San Francisco to continue working in commercials, theatre, film, and TV, and studied on-camera and monologue techniques with Full Circle Productions.